NathStevo97/certifications-notes/kubernetes/CKAD/06_Pod-Design/05-Jobs.md

   - All pods need to complete their task and exit.

 - ReplicaSets could be used to ensure identical sets of pods are created.
-  - Use a job to runa  set of pods to complete a common goal
+  - Use a job to run a set of pods to complete a common goal

 - As usual, a pod definition file to describe the job is needed.
   - Additionally, need a job definition file to create it: